conradakunga/Blog/_posts/2024-03-17-how-long-is-a-string.md

 You probably have said it yourself!

-There is nothing *wrong* per se with this statement.
-However it is important to reflect a little on how we got here and take some lessons from it.
+This statement is not necessarily wrong.
+However, it is important to reflect on how we got here and learn some lessons from it.

 I have in the past talked about [software bloat]({% post_url 2021-08-30-about-software-bloat %}) as well as how [the simple decision to release and improve software can quickly balloon into a monstrosity]({% post_url 2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard %}).